plane icon

 NTRIP corrections

-1. You can find third party base stations at RTK Correction Services in your Country.
-Register and get your server, port, username, password and mount point from your NTRIP corrections provider.
+1. You can find third-party base stations at RTK Correction Services in your Country.
+Register and get your server, port, username, password, and mount point from your NTRIP corrections provider.
 We will use them later.

 1. Go to main menu Communication -> RxControl NTRIP Forwarder…

-1. In the Ntrip Settings dialog fill in caster settings: Host, Port, user name and password of the NTRIP account.
+1. In the NTRIP Settings dialog, fill in caster settings: Host, Port, user name, and password of the NTRIP account.
 This data should be provided by the NTRIP service when you register your account.
 Press OK.

-1. If the NTRIP account credentrials were entered correctly, the Stream drop-down list will become active and the RTK correction Mount Point can be selected.
+1. If the NTRIP account credentrials were entered correctly, the Stream drop-down list will become active, and the RTK correction Mount Point can be selected.
 Press Start.

-1. The Status field of the NTRIP Settings dialog should show a successfull connection and corrections data received.
-After a few minutes the PVT Mode will become RTK Float or Fixed, and you will have now centimeter/millimeter level accuracy in your receiver.
+1. After a few minutes, the PVT Mode will become RTK Float or Fixed, and you will now have centimeter/millimeter level accuracy in your receiver.

 Revert to factory defaults